-2.3.
+2.2.
 Interrupts

-Host interrupts can originate from device hardware or any of the enabled terminal devices (up to 3 devices).
+Host interrupts can originate from device hardware or any of the enabled terminal devices (up to 4 devices).
 A circular 64-word Interrupt Log Buffer retains interrupt information from the last 32 interrupts, while the hardware maintains a count of occurring interrupts since the previous host buffer service.

-Hardware-assisted interrupt decoding provides quick identification of the interrupt source by terminal device: MT, RT or hardware.
+Hardware-assisted interrupt decoding provides quick identification of the interrupt source.
 When a hardware interrupt occurs (e.g., Bus A Loopback Failure), a Pending Hardware Interrupt register bit explicitly identifies the interrupt source.
-For interrupts from MT or RT, the three low-order bits in the same register identify the specific interrupt register (or registers) with pending interrupts: that is, the MT or RT Pending Interrupt registers.

-2.4.
+2.3.
 Reset and Initialization